Most Super-Earths Have Less Than 3% Water: Conclusions

 \section{Conclusions}

 In this work, we have focused on the water content of super-Earths.
-We combine the interior models of \citet{Luo2024} with atmospheric evolution models to construct grids under various end-member evolutionary outcomes, including efficient mantle outgassing and/or atmospheric escape.
-By comparing these models with an observed sample of super-Earths from the \verb|PlanetS| catalogue \citep{otegi_impact_2020,Parc2024}, we place upper limits on the water mass fractions of super-Earths at the population level.
+We combine the interior models of \citet{Luo2024} with atmospheric evolution models to construct grids under various end-member evolutionary outcomes, including efficient mantle outgassing and/or atmospheric escape. {\jr{These mass-radius relations are made publicly available at \href{https://doi.org/10.5281/zenodo.14172976}{10.5281/zenodo.14172976}.}} By comparing these models with an observed sample of super-Earths from the \verb|PlanetS| catalogue \citep{otegi_impact_2020,Parc2024}, we place upper limits on the water mass fractions of super-Earths at the population level.
 Our conclusions are as follows:

 \begin{itemize} \item In the scenario that super-Earths retain a thin steam atmosphere, we find a $1\sigma$ upper limit on water mass fraction to be $\sim 0.3\%$, with a weak dependence on the assumed equilibrium temperature. \item In the scenario that super-Earths do not host atmospheres, possibly due to thermally driven escape, this water mass fraction upper limit increases to $\sim 3\%$. \item In the scenario that super-Earths outgas the entire water content of their mantles into a steam atmosphere, the upper limit reduces further to $\sim 0.2\%$.
 If this outgassed steam atmosphere is stripped, then we are unable to place any constraint on the original water mass fraction. \item Larger super-Earths $\gtrsim 5 M_\oplus$ tend to have systematically lower water mass fractions than those with lower masses. \end{itemize}